Skip to main content

 A new learning model

 The curriculum will incorporate core competencies, as appropriate, using a spectrum of contemporary teaching and learning techniques.
 Extensive clinical experiences will begin early in the curriculum through rotations between classroom lectures, clinical observation and practice.
 The approach ensures job readiness for graduates on day one.
-Online, virtual reality, and simulation models will be integral to student learning experiences.
+Virtual reality, and simulation models will be integral to student learning experiences in the future.

 The education and teaching of clinical skills represent the core of knowledge and application of clinical skills for diagnosis, treatment, and control of diseases and for improving animal health and well-being.